 Law enforcement isn’t a nine to five job, and the demands placed on first-responders can sometimes take them far off the beaten track.
-While police cruisers are meant to be tough (and, occasionally, very fast
+While police cruisers are meant to be tough (and, occasionally,

 ) even the latest law enforcement offerings from Dodge